 What is the impact of playing against opponents rated higher than I am?

 Playing against higher-rated opponents does not necessarily lower your rating and, in some cases, can actually improve it.
 It all depends upon the percentage of games you win, and how much higher the opponent’s rating is.
+Here is a quick video describing the impact:

 Here's how it works: